$49 per month*

-The statistic highlights Dollar General’s Stores by Region from FY 2014.
+This statistic highlights Dollar General’s Stores by Region, reported annually from 2014 onwards.

 James Luther Turner and Cal Turner owns Dollar General, a family-owned business, called J.L.
 Turner and Son in Scottsville, Kentucky, in the year 1939.
 The company is an American chain of variety stores, headquartered in Tennessee.
 The company operates 15,000 stores in the United States, as of July 2018.
 In 1955, the company changed the name to Dollar General Corporation, while in 1968, the company went public on the NYSE.